Gulfstream Aerospace

-Gulfstream Aerospace Corporation is an American aircraft company and a wholly owned subsidiary of General Dynamics.
+Gulfstream Aerospace Corporation is an American aircraft company and a subsidiary of General Dynamics.

 Gulfstream designs, develops, manufactures, markets, and services business jet aircraft.
 Gulfstream has produced more than 2,000 aircraft since 1958.
-Gulfstream's current range consists of the G280, G550, G500/G600, and G650/G650ER/G700/G800.
+Gulfstream's aircraft consist of the G280, G400, Gulfstream G400/G500/G600, and Gulfstream G650/G700/G800.

 History

 Origins

 The company that evolved into Gulfstream Aerospace Corp. started in the late 1950s when Grumman Aircraft Engineering Co., known for military aircraft production, developed a twin turboprop business aircraft at its facilities in Bethpage, New York, called the Grumman Gulfstream I (G-I).
 The G-I could seat 12 passengers, had a maximum speed of 350 mph at 25000 ft and a range of 2,200 mi.
 The new aircraft, the first of its kind designed for business travel, was a success, prompting Grumman to develop the jet-powered Grumman Gulfstream II or GII.

 1960s

 At the start of the GII program, Grumman officials separated the company's civil and military aircraft production to improve efficiency.
 In 1966, they relocated the civilian component to Savannah, Georgia where they had found a supply of skilled labor, an airfield adjacent to the plant and room for expansion.
 Transportation facilities suitable for heavy equipment and machinery as well as weather favorable to year-round flight-testing and flight-training operations enhanced Savannah's appeal.
 The new building opened in June 1967 and was dedicated on September 29, 1967.
 It housed production and flight testing for the GII.
 The 100-person work force that built the GII was 90% local, and grew to over 1,700 within a few years.
+On May 4, 1968, the Gulfstream II carved its name into aviation history as the first business jet to fly nonstop from the U.S. to Europe, launching a new era where executives could fly across North America or the Atlantic Ocean non-stop.